First police report in Tyre Nichols case does not match video of deadly beating

 "The release of reports in connection with the investigation is unauthorized and the Sheriff's Office cannot comment," spokesperson John Morris told CNN.

-While the report doesn't reflect what is shown on the police body cam footage and Skycop street camera footage of the encounter. it does seem to reflect what the officers were discussing after Nichols was subdued and handcuffed by police the night of the incident.
+While the report doesn't reflect what is shown on the police body cam footage and Skycop street camera footage of the encounter, it does seem to reflect what the officers were discussing after Nichols was subdued and handcuffed by police the night of the beating.

 For the first time since Nichols was fatally beaten, his brother Jamal Dupree is speaking publicly about the horror and anguish his family lives with every day.